John Carpay – President

 Marty Moore grew up in Alberta and Saskatchewan.
 He earned his J.D. degree from Oak Brook College of Law (Fresno, California).
 While in law school, Marty served in the legal department of an international non-profit organization, working in a wide variety of fields ranging from property to immigration law.
 In 2011, Marty became a member of the State Bar of California.
 Upon receiving his law licence, Marty served as assistant counsel for non-profit organizations and gained litigation experience, appearing before both trial and appellate courts on property-related matters.
 In 2013, Marty returned to Canada and successfully completed a year of course work at the University of Saskatchewan College of Law, as part of the national accreditation process to obtain Canadian legal equivalency.
 In October of 2015, Marty was called to the bar in Calgary, Alberta.

-Michael Kennedy – Communications and Development Coordinator
+Michael Kennedy – Director of Communications and Development

-Michael Kennedy is the Justice Centre’s Communications and Development Coordinator, and co-author of its annual Campus Freedom Index.
+Michael Kennedy is the Justice Centre’s Director of Communications and Development, and co-author of its annual Campus Freedom Index.
 Michael studied political science and economics at Dalhousie University, and graduated with a BA in 2011.
 During this time, he served as Executive Director of the Dalhousie Liberty Society, a campus group dedicated to educating students about the importance of political and economic freedom.
 He is a Millennium Excellence Award National Laureate and has served in leadership roles for a variety of civic and community groups.
 Michael participated in the Manning Centre Internship Program in 2010, working as a research assistant with the Canadian Taxpayers Federation.